afriteknz/terraform-githubactions-aws/README.md

-# Terraform AWS Deployment with GitHub Actions CI/CD
+# Terraform AWS Deployment with GitHub Actions CI/CD [This document is a WIP]

 This repository contains Terraform code demonstrating automated deployment to AWS using GitHub Actions CI/CD pipelines.
 The CI/CD pipelines are triggered by pull requests and include Static Code Analysis using Checkov for infrastructure as code security and compliance checks & FinOps using infracost the Frugal architect - https://thefrugalarchitect.com/.